 Symptoms of magnesium deficiency include, but are not limited to:

 - Muscle twitching or weakness

 Supports Recovery After Exercise

 Soaking in an Epsom salt bath after intense exercise can help relieve muscle pain.
 Studies show that supplementing with magnesium sulfate before working out may enhance performance and stamina.
 An Epsom salt supplement before a round of calisthenics could help reduce lactic acid buildup in muscles during intense exercise, minimizing the risk of injury, cramps, inflammation, and post-exercise aches.[10, 11, 12]

 Relieves Occasional Constipation

 Food grade Epsom salt is approved by the FDA for use as a laxative to relieve occasional constipation.
-Magnesium sulfate exerts laxative effects because it stimulates the ilium brake.
+Magnesium sulfate exerts laxative effects because it stimulates the ileal brake.
 This mechanism serves as traffic control for the movement of digested food through the intestinal tract.
 Drinking a solution of food grade Epsom salt increases the transport of water to the large intestine.
 This results in a natural colon cleanse and body detox.
 Your gallbladder may also benefit from magnesium sulfate as a flush to help relieve gallstones.
 Epsom salt may also be mixed with purified water and administered as an enema.
 For adults, the typical serving is one or two teaspoons of Epsom salt mixed with eight ounces of distilled or purified water.
 This blend is consumed once daily.

 Promotes Radiant Skin and Hair